Viana do Castelo – Caminha

 26.9km (Brierley’s Guidebook)

-So, how did we end up walking over 35km, if the stage was only 26.9km?
-We’ll get to that later …
+So, how did we end up walking more than 35km, if the stage was supposed to be only 26.9km?
+Find out towards the end of this post …

-According to Brierley’s guidebook, you have two options on walking today’s stage – the alternative Senda Litoral which is almost entirely by beach paths or the Main route which is mostly on quiet country lanes and 2km shorter than the alternative.
+According to Brierley’s guide book, you have two options of walking today’s stage – the alternative Senda Litoral (which is almost entirely by beach paths) or the Main route (mostly on quiet country lanes and 2km shorter than the alternative).

-We’ve left our hostel just after 7:30 and followed the signs to Praia Norte at the beach.
+We’ve left our hostel just after 7:30 and followed the signs to Praia Norte which will take us to the beach.
 On our way to the beach front, we’ve walked on the busy harbour road rua Alves Cerqueira into Av.
 Do Atlantico.
-It was quite busy in the early morning and we were glad when we’ve got to the promenade at Praia Norte.
+It was the normal early morning traffic and we were glad when we’ve got to the promenade at Praia Norte.

 On our way to the beach front, we’ve passed a few churches.
 Here you can see the Capela das Almas (Souls Chapel) on the left and the Church of our Lady of Agony on the right

-We did not expect any rain today, however it was bit overcast, but not too much to worry about.
-The few clouds in the sky and upcoming sun, threw a beautiful light on the ocean and we’ve stood still for a few moments to appreciate this sight.
+We did not expect any rain today, however it was a bit overcast, but not too much to worry about.
+The few clouds in the sky and upcoming sun, threw a beautiful light on the ocean and we’ve stood still for a few moments to appreciate this spectacle.

-After we’ve reached the beach promenade at Praia Norte, the ocean was lightened up with the upcoming sun
+After we’ve reached the beach promenade at Praia Norte, the ocean was lightened up with the rays of the rising sun

 We were happy to once again see the comfortable boardwalks and beautiful pathways that were designed to walk with ease next to the ocean.